-According to the U.S. Bureau of Labor Statistics, information security analysts are projected to see an 18% increase in job opportunities from 2014-2024.
-The mean annual salary for these workers was $93,250 in May 2015.
+According to the U.S. Bureau of Labor Statistics, information security analysts are projected to see a 32% increase in job opportunities from 2018-2028.
+The mean annual salary for these workers was $102,470 in May 2018.

 Upon completion of a bachelor's program, students can choose to pursue master's and doctoral degrees in information security and assurance.
 These programs typically include studies of advanced technical concepts in the field, as well as research.
 Graduates could go on to obtain employment in information security management positions, research or academia.